Information

 (The SG Risk Guide and Supplementary Guides for Roles and Responsibilities and Recording, Reviewing, Reporting and Escalating risk are available on the intranet.
 General guidance is available through Risk Management in the SPFM.)

-1.4 Risk Learning - How confident are you that all staff have undertaken basic risk management training in your area and understand their role in the identification and management of risk?
+1.4 Risk Learning - How confident are you that all staff have undertaken appropriate risk management training commensurate with their role and responsibilities?

-Ensuring all staff have the right level of skills and training to ensure effective engagement with the risk management process is key.
+Ensuring all staff have the right level of skills and training to ensure effective engagement with the risk management process is important.
 Everyone in the organisation has a role in helping to identify and manage risks, therefore it is essential that all staff have a basic understanding of risk management policy and process.
-All staff but especially those who lead risk management activity should have some risk management training to ensure a base level of knowledge of the corporate processes.

-- colleagues with particular responsibilities for risk management should have identified where they may require further training, learning or support as part of their development plan (in line with SG performance management guidance) OR be able to demonstrate that they have undertaken further training / learning or have appropriate levels of experience in risk management on the intranet
+• colleagues with particular responsibilities for risk management should have identified where they may require further training, learning or support as part of their development plan (in line with SG performance management guidance) OR be able to demonstrate that they have undertaken further training / learning or have appropriate levels of experience in risk management

-- Risk Champions have completed appropriate learning as set out in the SG Risk Champion Role Profile and Support Model on section five of Risk Management intranet pages
+• Risk Champions have completed appropriate learning as set out in the Risk Champion Role Guide available on the intranet

 (The SG Risk Guide is available on the intranet.
 General guidance is available through Risk Management in the SPFM.)